jairocgr/datashot/README.md

 is running inside the production server `live1` and it will be using the `quick` snapper to cut the `logs` and `users` table down.

-Then database will upload a file called `quick.gz` to the remote s3 repository called `remote` previously configured in the `datashot.config.php` configuration file.
+Then it will upload a file called `quick.gz` to the remote s3 repository called `remote` previously configured in the `datashot.config.php` configuration file.

 ## Restoring Snapshots